stratsys/Playbook.Template/README.md

 To create a new Playbook service, perform the following steps
 1. Build a service using a Dockerfile.
 The final Docker result image will be deployed as a service.
 For a very simple example, see https://github.com/stratsys/Playbook.Sample.Go
 2. Copy all files in this repository (except README.md) to the service repository from step 1
-3. In `build-config.sh`, modify `CONTAINER_REGISTRY_REPOSITORY`.
-This name will be used as the repository name when pushing / pulling from the CR.
+3. In `build_config.sh`, modify `CONTAINER_REGISTRY_REPOSITORY`.
+This name will be used as the repository name when pushing / pulling from the container registry.
 4. In playbook/stack, rename the stack file and folders from my-stack to the name of your stack.
 5. If you don't want to use environment variables, delete the *.env file.
 If needed, this file can be added later.
 6. If you don't want to use special pre- and post-deploy steps, delete the *.sh file.
 If needed, this file can be added later.